-It’s true that, with a little creative thinking, pretty much any board game can become a drinking board game, which is something we probably all did at parties in college.
+Without a doubt, pretty much any board game can become a drinking board game, which is something we probably all did at college parties.
 But we’re adults now; we have the money and ability to get drinking board games that were specifically designed for drinking and can be played with actual good booze and not whatever cheap stuff the guy with the fake ID could get.
-Since most of us are sitting around our houses these days with nothing much to do, it’s the perfect time to revisit classic drinking games that have been given a more grown-up gaming twist, as well as try new ones.
-Here are the five best drinking board games to play right now while staying at home.
+Since most of us have more free time than before, it’s the perfect time to revisit classic drinking games that have been given a more grown-up gaming twist, as well as try new ones.
+Here are the best drinking board games to play right now.
 (And I know it feels like the world is ending, but please drink responsibly.)

 More Drinking Games

 Often referred to as the “ultimate drinking board game,” Drink-a-palooza combines several of the most popular old-school drinking games like beer pong and quarters into a single drinking game juggernaut.
 The board is laid out in a Monopoly-style grid, with a central spot in the middle of the board hosting a Solo cup.
 Players roll the dice to move around the edge of the board and follow the directions of whatever space they land on.
 The objective is to be the first player to collect a six-pack of mini-bottles, which you do by landing on “bottle” spaces and completing the drinking tasks like beer pong or flip cup.
 If you complete the challenge, you get a mini-bottle.
 In between the bottle spaces, there are also group games like Waterfall, Pour/Drink directives (to down your drink or pour more), and so on.
 By combining so many classic drinking games into one, it’s bound to bring back plenty of memories of college (plus maybe a hangover or two).